psDevUK/jekflix-template/_posts/2020-10-13-Skeleton-Loading-Component.md

 ## Conclusion

   I thought this component looked really cool a while back, but didn't fully get round to completing the project.
-So really happy I spent the time tonight to pull this off, and I will be adding this to the powershell gallery and universaldashboard market-place very soon.
+So really happy I spent the time tonight to pull this off, this componenet can now be found on the [UniversalDashboard market place right here](https://marketplace.universaldashboard.io/Dashboard/UniversalDashboard.UDSkeleton)